themartiancompany/evm-wallet/man/evm-wallet.1.rst

                         failing.
 -u measure_unit         Measure unit for the transaction
                         value.
 It can be 'ether' or 'wei'.
+-l balance_lifespan     Maximum threshold in seconds
+                        from now after which to consider
+                        balance to be outdated.

 -h                      This message.
 -c                      Enable color output